Can a Cruise Ship Survive a Tsunami?

 It’s important to understand that in the deep ocean, a tsunami is not the towering wave that lays waste coastlines as many people think but rather it appears as long and low swells.

 These swells often go unnoticed by passengers or seem like minor changes in sea level.
-With their large size and stability, modern cruise ships can safely navigate in this condition.
+With their large size and stability, modern cruise ships can safely navigate through them.

 As you can guess, the scenario would be completely different if a ship were near the coastline when the tsunami waves reach their peak height.